Lee Hyo-jeong (activist)

-Lee Hyo-jeong (born July 28, 1913) was a South Korean Korean independence activist and later a poet.
+Lee Hyo-jeong (born July 28, 1913) was a South Korean independence activist and later a poet.
 She went to prison for her activities.
 Her work was recognised in 2006 with an award.
 There is a statue of her and her friend, who died in North Korea, in Seodaemun Prison Museum.

 Life

-Lee Hyo-jeong was born in 1913 in Bonghwa County.Her father died when she was one and for a time she was in Bongcheon, Manchuria.
+Lee Hyo-jeong was born in 1913 in Bonghwa County.
+Her father died when she was one and for a time she was in Bongcheon, Manchuria.
 She came from an anti-Japanese family and she returned to be home-schooled by her grandfather.

 She attended Dongduk Girls' High School established by the Cheondoist religion.
 Dongduk Girls' High School had been involved in the March 1st Movement.
 Its founder Son Byeong-hee had been arrested and replaced as headteacher in 1919 for being involved in the independence movement.
 She was a keen and attentive pupil.
 She was friends with Park Jin-hong who was ranked first in the school and they were anti-Japanese socialists.
 Lee Hyo-jeong was a keen activist who was also a good student.
 Her fifth cousin was the Korean nationalist and language expert Lee Byeong-gi and he gave her lessons.